bytesatwork/bytewiki/docs/source/yocto/4.0/bytedevkit-imx8mm.rst

           - ``/dev/mmcblk1``
           - 33 KiB

-   You need to write the to the respective "raw" partition, either on the host system or the target system:
+   You need to write the files to the respective "raw" partition, either on the host system or the target system:

    ::